 We are capable of building, and have built, much of our highly specialized equipment and we provide maintenance and repair service to our entire fleet.
-For example, During 2006 we manufactured our newest dredge, which can operate on either diesel fuel or electric power, allowing us to complete projects with specified limits on nitrogen oxide (NOX) emissions, an increasingly common specification on our projects.
+During 2006 we manufactured a dredge, which can operate on either diesel fuel or electric power, allowing us to complete projects with specified limits on nitrogen oxide (NOX) emissions.
 Because some of our equipment operates 24 hours a day, seven days a week, it is essential that we are able to minimize equipment downtime.
-We achieve this by operating our own electrical and machine shops, stocking long-lead spares and staffing maintenance teams on-call 24 hours a day, seven days a week to handle repair emergencies.
+We achieve this by operating our own electrical and machine shops, stocking long-lead spares, and staffing maintenance teams on-call 24 hours a day, seven days a week to handle repair emergencies.
 We also own and maintain dry dock facilities, which reduce our equipment downtime and dependence on third party facilities.
-Our primary field offices in Channelview, Texas, Port Lavaca, Texas, Tampa, Florida, and with the completion of the SSI Transaction in February, 2008, Jacksonville, Florida are all located on waterfront properties and allow us to perform repair and maintenance activities on our equipment and to mobilize and demobilize equipment to and from our projects in a cost efficient manner.
+Our primary field offices in Channelview, Texas, Port Lavaca, Texas, Tampa, Florida, and Jacksonville, Florida, are all located on waterfront properties and allow us to perform repair and maintenance activities on our equipment and to mobilize and demobilize equipment to and from our projects in a cost efficient manner.